 Christina’s playing has been heard in top concert halls around the world- such as Carnegie Hall, The National Auditorium in Madrid, Sun Yat-Sen Memorial Hall, Troy Savings Bank Music Hall, Jordan Hall, and Nation Center for Performing Arts in Bejing.
 She has also been heard on live National Public Radio and telecasts throughout the United States, Europe, and China.

-In 2019, Christina will be releasing an album featuring cello works written by the prolific American composer Alan Hovhaness.
-Inspired by ancient Armenian, Japanese, and Indian musical elements, this collection of works reflects Hovhaness' renowned ability in synthesizing different musical traditions.
-Beautifully and powerfully written, these works bridge today's musical experiences to those from ancient times.
-Utilizing the cello's rich and expressive nature, often associated with the human voice, Hovhaness’ music reflects the timeless connection we have to past civilizations, to nature, and one another.
+In 2020, Christina released Across the Ages, an album of works written by the prolific American composer Alan Hovhaness, with Albany Records.
+Inspired by ancient Armenian, Japanese, and Indian musical elements, the collection of works display Hovhaness' renowned ability for synthesizing different musical traditions.
+Utilizing the cello's rich and expressive nature, Hovhaness’ music reflects the timeless connection we have to past civilizations, to nature, and one another.
 The CD has been praised as a much-needed and overdue addition to the American cello discography, and as an important act of rehabilitation for music that is almost unknown.